huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 ### Idle Timeouts

 Proper management of established and idle connections is important to the healthy operation of a DNS server.
-An implementation of DNS/QUIC SHOULD follow best practices for DNS/TCP, as described in
+An implementation of DoQ SHOULD follow best practices for DNS/TCP, as described in
 {{?RFC7766}}.
 Failure to do so may lead to resource exhaustion and denial of service.